 Syfe Cash+ Has The Highest Projected Return Rate Compared To Other Cash Management Accounts

-Currently, Syfe Cash+ offers the highest projected annual return rate at 1.75% amongst the cash management accounts.
+Currently, Syfe Cash+ offers an annual return rate of 1.5% amongst the cash management accounts.
 However, this is subject to change (as are the rates for the other cash management accounts) based on the prevailing interest rate environment and underlying fund returns.

 |Cash Management Account||Projected Annual Return||Minimum Initial Deposit||Approximate Withdrawal Time||SRS Applicable?||Underlying Funds|